Omcsesz/json_schema_to_c/README.md

 Contribution
 ------------

-I love to receive pull requests, especially if it's a bugifx or a nice feature, and `make check` was successful on it.
+I love to receive pull requests, especially if it's a bugfix or a nice feature, and `make check` was successful on it.

 Thanks
 ------